A HOLISTIC APPROACH TO IMPACT

-Please explore our [services] to understand the full breadth of impact our work supports.
+Please explore our Project Showcase to understand the full breadth of impact our work supports.

 SVSers are always ready and willing to lend a hand!
 We have a long track record of volunteering for initiatives both close to home and in our partner communities.

-Indigenous procurement: We are committed to buying Indigenous across all aspects of our business, from event spaces and service providers to Indigenous design and technology firms.
-We also delight in promoting Indigenous businesses through our popular [holiday gift idea blogs].
+We are committed to buying Indigenous across all aspects of our business, from event spaces and service providers to Indigenous design and technology firms.

 B CORP CERTIFIED